pdhoff/US-counties-C19-data/README.md

-This code reformats the [New York Times](https://github.com/nytimes/covid-19-data) and [USA Facts](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) COVID datasets.
+This code reformats the [USA Facts](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) COVID datasets.
 Specifically, this code creates county-specific weekly time-series of new cases and new deaths.

 The files created by this code include weekly case and death counts by US county (indexed by FIPS code) in `.rds` and `.csv` formats.